call-learning/moodle-qtype_answersheet/DEVNOTES.md

 - Leverage Moodle's backup and restore APIs for handling course data.
 - Write unit tests for all new features and bug fixes.

-### Extra Answer Fields and Extra Question Fields

-- **`extra_question_fields`**:
-  - Adds additional fields to the `qtype_answersheet` table, such as feedback formats, numbering options, and other question-level settings.
-  - These fields are included when the question is loaded, saved, or backed up.

-- **`extra_answer_fields`**:
-  - Adds additional fields to the `qtype_answersheet_answers` table, such as `moduleid`, `sortorder`, `name`, `numoptions`, and more.
-  - These fields store detailed information about each answer, including its relationship to modules and additional metadata.

-- **Backup and Restore**:
-  - During the backup process, both `extra_question_fields` and `extra_answer_fields` are included to ensure all metadata is preserved.
-  - **Important Note**: The backup process must first handle the modules (e.g., documents, audio) before backing up the answersheet data.
-If the modules are not backed up first, the restore process will fail because the answersheet data depends on the module records.

-### Loading All Information into the Question

-- **Reason**: To avoid repeated database queries during question usage, all necessary data is loaded into the question object at once.
-This includes:
-  - Answersheet data (via `answersheet_api::add_data`).
-  - Document data (via `answersheet_docs::add_data`).
-  - Combined feedback, hints, and other metadata.

-- **Test Helpers**:
-  - The test helpers for this question type are designed in two ways:
-    1. **Form-Based Question Creation**:
-       - Simulates creating a question through the Moodle form interface.
-       - Saves the question and its associated data into the database.
-    2. **Virtual Question Creation**:
-       - Creates a question entirely in memory without saving it to the database.
-       - Useful for testing scenarios where database persistence is not required.

-- **Implication**:
-  - Because of the second type of test helper (virtual question creation), the question object must be fully self-contained.
-All necessary data must be loaded into the object to ensure it behaves correctly without relying on database queries.

 ## License
 This plugin is licensed under the GNU General Public License v3.
 See the LICENSE.md file for details.